top of page

 My thoughts as a millennial:

 I grew up in a landscape of "you can be anything or do anything!" and although that is positive and affirming, it is also unrealistic.
-Even after having been to university and studying what I thought would be a prosperous and niche market, it seemed incredibly difficult to get into paid work (although the "exposure" and "work experience" also known as unpaid work were plentiful).
-I can't tell you how many times I received letters telling me I was "overqualified" or "under-experienced" two completely contradictory messages.
-The housing market feels as though it's been unstable for as long as I've been alive, and everyone I know has had to buy with a friend, rely on parents or stay at home.
-I often experience feelings of imposter syndrome and like I'm not where I should be in life.
+Even after having been to university and studying what I thought would be a prosperous and niche market, it seemed incredibly difficult to get into paid work (although the "exposure" and "work experience", also known as unpaid work, were plentiful).
+I can't tell you how many times I received letters telling me I was "overqualified" or "under-experienced".
+The housing market feels as though it's been unstable for as long as I've been alive, and there has always been some sort of "housing crisis", and everyone I know has had to buy with a friend, rely on parents or stay at home.
+I often experience feelings of impostor syndrome, and like I'm not where I should be in life.

 Comparison Culture and Fear of Missing Out (FOMO)